 Agency PLAC Status United States Army Corps of Engineers Section 404 Permit for filling or dredging waters of the United States Application for Section 404 permit expected after FED approval.
-California Department of Fish and Wildlife California Water Resources Board Water Discharge Permit Application for Section 401 permit expected after FED approval.
-Federal Highway Administration Air Quality Conformity Determination tion Request for determination to be submitted following selection of a preferred alternative/T Federal Highway Administration found that the project is consistent with the requirements of t Clean Air Act on December 3, 2012.
-State Historic Preservation Officer Finding of Effect (FOE) FOE expected before FED.
-California CTC vote to approve funds Transportation Commission Following the approval of the FED, the California Transportation Commission will be required to vote to approve funding for the project.
-Air Pollution Control District (APCD) or Air Quality Management District (AQMD) National Emissions Standards for Hazardous Air Pollutants (NESHAP) Notification NESHAP notification may be needed pending the results from the Structural Survey during the Design phase.
+California Department of Fish and Wildlife 1602 Agreement for Streambed Alteration Applications for 1602 permit after FED approval.
+California Water Resources Board Water Discharge Permit Application for Section 401 permit expected after FED approval.
+State Historic Preservation Officer Finding of Effect (FOE) Concurrence Letter received on July 1, 2021.
+California Transportation Commission CTC vote to approve funds Following the approval of the FED, the CTC will be required to vote to approve funding for the project.
+Air Pollution Control District (APCD) or Air Quality Management District (AQMD) National Emissions Standards for Hazardous Air Pollutants (NESHAP) Notification Following the approval of the FED, the CTC will be required to vote to approve funding for the project.